Dottie Wiltse Collins: Professional baseball

-In 1944, Bill Allington, Collins's former manager for her softball teams growing up, recommended that she try out for the All-American Girls Professional Baseball League (AAGPBL).
+In 1944, Bill Allington, Collins's former manager for her softball teams growing up, recommended that she try out for the All-American Girls Professional Baseball League (AAGPBL) (AAGPBL).
 Along with choosing Collins, Allington hand-picked five other girls from California to try out for the AAGPBL.
 That spring, Collins got on a train in Los Angeles and made her way to Chicago to try out for the League.
 Tryouts were very competitive, but all six of the 'California girls' ended up making it onto some of the League's teams.
 The fact that all six of the California girls made it into the League goes along with the idea that they were often described as having a lot of confidence and sometimes were even seen as cocky.

 Over the course of Collins's career, the AAGPBL switched their pitching styles form underhand, to sidearm, and eventually settled on the overhand pitch.
 One of Collins's softball coaches was very surprised that she could throw a curveball underhanded, because he had never seen any other pitcher do that with a softball.
 Relying on her wicked curveball, Collins was able to strikeout over 200 batters her first four seasons in the League.